-The Registrar and the Graduate School have established course load requirements for graduate students.
-You are considered a full-time graduate student if you are registered for 9-16 credits in a given academic term.
-You are considered a part-time graduate student if you are registered for fewer than nine credits.
+Course load requirements for graduate students are established by the Registrar and the Graduate School.
+You are considered a "full-time" graduate student if you are registered for 9-16 credits in a given academic term.
+You are considered a "part-time" graduate student if you have less than nine credits.
+If you are a degree-seeking student, you must be registered for a minimum of three graduate credits in any term you wish to be enrolled and access university resources, including the term of the final defense.

-If you are a degree-seeking student, you must be registered for a minimum of three graduate credits in any term you wish to be enrolled and have access university resources, including the term of the final defense.
-You should also be careful to meet any registration requirements that may supersede the Graduate School requirements (i.e., requirements for international students or veterans, requirements tied to financial aid).
+Students are responsible for staying current on course load requirements that may supersede the Graduate School requirements (i.e., international, financial aid, veteran's).